 For a side-by-side English translation of the text of Marcion's Gospel of the Lord [Mcg] and Luke 22, see Luke Chapter 22

 Now the feast of unleavened bread drew nigh, which is called the Passover.
 [22:1]

 In his chapter 40 Tertullian refers to the Passover [22:1], and being betrayed by Judas in return for some money [22:3-5], but does not actually quote any of these verses.
 He also refers to v.
 22:3 in his commentary on Marcion's version of First Corinthians:

 “He communed with the captains how he might deliver him unto them,” (Scholion 60)

 He omits 'chief priests,' while Bezae has “And he went his way, and communed with the chief priests, how he might betray him.”
-The parallels in both Mt and Mk side with Bezae in having Judas go just to the chief priests, while Epiphanius has just the captains, and only Lk has both.
-If Mcg had the captains, then it would seem that Lk is simply incorporating both.
+The parallels in both Matthew and Mark side with Bezae in having Judas go just to the chief priests, while Epiphanius has just the captains, and only Luke has both.
+If Mcg had the captains, then it would seem that Luke is simply incorporating both.
 However, this does not explain where the captains originated, although there seems little reason for Marcion to make such a change.
 Some mss omit “And he promised” [or agreed] at the beginning of v.
 22:6, but we do not know what Mcg read here.

 Then came the day of unleavened bread, when the passover must be killed.
 [22:7]